 Art Schools in the Pasadena Area

-- The Art Center College of Design, around four miles from the city center, offers bachelor's degree programs in fine art, graphic design, illustration and photography.
+- The Art Center College of Design, around two miles from the city center, offers bachelor's degree programs in fine art, graphic design, illustration and photography.
 It also provides a master's program in art.

 - About 14 miles from downtown Pasadena, in Burbank, Woodbury University has bachelor's degree programs in animation, fashion design, game art and graphic design.